-Campus meetings, events and student advising/assistance shall not be scheduled around an employee's telecommuting arrangement.
-All telecommuting employees shall attend required campus meetings and events and provide student advising/assistance in fulfillment of his/her job duties.

-- A. Telecommuting employees are responsible for all travel and per-diem to and from the employee's home to the workplace regardless of distance. - B. Telecommuting employees are required to respond in a timely manner to work related voicemail and electronic mail.
-Unless otherwise agreed upon with the employee's supervisor, the employee is expected to work during the College's normal hours of operation while telecommuting, 8:00 a.m.
-5:00 p.m. during weekdays. - C. Telecommuting arrangements may be revised or discontinued at any time. - D. Telecommuting employees are responsible for maintaining a dedicated home office and technology environment that maintains the security and confidentiality of College and student information and is a safe working environment. - E. The College and the telecommuting employees shall agree on the equipment, if any, and the maintenance thereof to be provided by the College and/or the employee to enable the telecommuting arrangement.
-This must be approved by the VP of Information Technology before teleworking rights are granted. - F. The supervisor shall articulate how the employee's performance will be measured and how the employee will participate in performance reviews.
+- A. Campus meetings, events and student advising/assistance shall not be scheduled around an employee's teleworking arrangement.
+All teleworking employees shall required campus meetings and events and provide student attend advising/assistance in fulfillment of his/her job duties. - Β. Teleworking employees are responsible for all travel and per-diem to and from the employee's home to the workplace regardless of distance. - C. Teleworking employees are required to respond in a timely manner to work related voicemail and electronic mail.
+Unless otherwise agreed upon with the employee's supervisor, the employee is expected to work during the College's normal hours of operation while teleworking, 8:00 a.m. - 5:00 p.m. during weekdays. - D. Teleworking arrangements may be revised or discontinued at any time.
+The initial agreement must have a defined duration with a three (3) month or less probationary period.
+If the employee meets the outcome expectations of teleworking during the probationary period, a new agreement may be executed for an additional three to six months. - E. The teleworking employee is responsible for maintaining a dedicated home office and technology environment that maintains the security and confidentiality of

+College and student information and is a safe working environment.

+- F. The College and the teleworking employee shall agree on the equipment, if any, and the maintenance thereof to be provided by the College and/or the employee to enable the teleworking arrangement.
+This must be approved by the Vice President of Information Technology before teleworking rights are granted. - G. The supervisor shall articulate how the employee's performance will be measured and how the employee will participate in performance reviews.